massclown/HalfSwordTrainerMod/README.md

 ## Installation
 ### Video tutorial: https://www.youtube.com/watch?v=4gSp87ET6x4

 ### Screenshots with the steps: https://imgur.com/a/3RFOQiS

 ### Detailed steps:

+#### 1. Install UE4SS into the game folder
-1) Install [an xInput release of UE4SS 2.5.2 from the official repository (UE4SS_Xinput_v2.5.2.zip)](https://github.com/UE4SS-RE/RE-UE4SS/releases/) into the Half Sword demo installation folders according to the UE4SS installation instructions
+Install [an xInput release of UE4SS 2.5.2 from the official repository (UE4SS_Xinput_v2.5.2.zip)](https://github.com/UE4SS-RE/RE-UE4SS/releases/) into the Half Sword demo installation folders according to the UE4SS installation instructions
 ([short guide](https://github.com/UE4SS-RE/RE-UE4SS?tab=readme-ov-file#basic-installation) / [full guide](https://docs.ue4ss.com/dev/installation-guide.html)).
 Basically you will need to unzip that archive and copy the files into the right place.
 Read the guides for help.

 Most probably you will copy all the files from the UE4SS release into: